OpenDirective/brian/README.md

 ## Project communication

-We use [GitHub issues](https://github.com/OpenDirective/brian/issues) for most communication, not just project management and bugs.
-So don't be shy, just create an issue to ask a question, make a request or start a discussion.
+We use [Brian-discuss issues](https://github.com/OpenDirective/brian-discuss) as a general "mailing list" for communication.
+Issues in this repository are used for usual project management and tracking.
 We also use the [Waffle Kanban](https://waffle.io/OpenDirective/brian) view of our issues for project management.